IPCC report: 'reality check' as widespread climate changes rapidly intensify | DW | 09.08.2021

 "The science stands for itself and was not watered down in the process," added Friederike Otto, a climate scientist at the University of Oxford and co-author of the report.

-The IPCC report is the first installment of three and comes ahead of the COP26 climate summit in the UK in November.
-World leaders will discuss solutions like promising to stop burning of coal by 2030 and fulfilling a pledge made by rich countries to pay poorer ones $100 billion a year to adapt to climate change by 2020.
-They have so far failed to do so.
+The IPCC report is the first installment of three and comes ahead of the COP26 climate summit in the United Kingdom in November.
+World leaders will discuss solutions like promising to stop burning coal by 2030 and fulfilling a pledge made by rich countries to pay poorer ones $100 billion a year to adapt to climate change by 2020.
+They havet so far failed to do so.